-Social Security Fairness Act: 2025 Updates for US Expats
+Social Security Fairness Act for Expats Explained: WEP and GPO Repealed

 What Is the Social Security Fairness Act?

 The Social Security Fairness Act, signed into law by President Joe Biden on January 5, 2025, repeals two controversial provisions — the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).
-These provisions reduced Social Security benefits for individuals who received pensions from jobs that didn’t pay into the US Social Security system.
+These provisions reduced Social Security benefits for individuals who received pensions from jobs thadidn’t’t pay into the U.S. Social Security system.

 Understanding the WEP and GPO

 The WEP was essentially a formula tweak that lowered Social Security benefits for people who received a pension from work not covered by Social Security taxes.
-The original objective behind the introduction of the WEP was to offset the advantage enjoyed by government employees who had earnings from non-covered pensions.
+The original objective of introducing the WEP was to offset the advantage enjoyed by government employees with earnings from non-covered pensions.
 However, many Americans working overseas also had their benefits reduced when receiving a foreign pension.

 The GPO reduced Social Security spousal or survivor benefits by an amount equal to two-thirds of the non-covered government pension.
 For example, if a person received a monthly non-covered pension of $900, two-thirds of that amount (or $600) was deducted from his or her Social Security spousal benefit.
 This reduction often came as a surprise to retirees, significantly impacting their expected income.

-Combined, these provisions caused a lot of financial headaches — especially for Americans who had foreign pensions or government jobs abroad.
+Combined, these provisions caused significant financial headaches — especially for Americans with foreign pensions or government jobs abroad.

 What the Social Security Fairness Act means for Expats